 The IRS page notes that most forms allow you to make two payments via credit card.
 What isn’t clearly stated, however, is that in practice you can make two payments via credit card with each service, for each period or form.

-So theoretically you could make six payments for your 2017 balance due this week, and then another six payments for your Q1 & Q2 2020 estimated tax payments.
+So theoretically you could make six payments for your 2019 balance due this week, and then another six payments for your Q1 & Q2 2020 estimated tax payments.
 Typically you’d have been able to do six for each quarter, but given the combined due date this year, I would plan around six total.

 Calculate the return

 Just because you can put taxes on a credit card doesn’t mean that you should.
 With fees fluttering around 2%, you shouldn’t pay your taxes this way without calculating your net cost/gain.

 These numbers will vary based on how you value miles, but let’s look at a few examples.
 If you’re using Pay1040.com, for example, which levies a 1.87% fee, here’s what a $5,000 payment (with $93.50 in fees) would look like using Ben’s values on a few different cards:

 Card (click card name for more details)